First, what exactly is a personal loan?

 Interest rates vary by lender and will depend on factors including your credit score.

-A loan is money you borrow and are expected to pay back — so no, it’s not considered income.
-Because the IRS is primarily interested in the funds you earn and keep, loans generally aren’t taxable.
+Personal loans generally aren’t taxable.
+Since a personal loan is money you borrow and are expected to pay back, it’s not considered income you have to pay taxes on.The IRS is primarily interested in the money you earn and keep.

 But if you fall behind on your payments or stop making them, the tax question can have a different answer.